baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 # Set
-A set implementation in TypeScript that maintains a collection of unique elements, implemented as a hash table (modified to only store keys).
+A set implementation in TypeScript that maintains a collection of unique elements, implemented as a binary search tree.

 ## Constructor
-`constructor(capacity: number = 81920)` - Creates a new set with the given capacity.
+`constructor(comparator: Comparator<T> = (a: T, b: T) => a < b)` - Creates a new set with the given comparator.

 ## Methods
 `insert(value: T)` - Adds a new element to the set if it doesn't already exist.
 `insertList(values: T[])` - Adds multiple elements to the set if they don't already exist.
 `remove(value: T)` - Removes an element from the set if it exists.
-Returns true if the element was removed, false otherwise or if the element didn't exist.
 `find(value: T)` - Checks if an element exists in the set.
 `has(value: T)` - Checks if an element exists in the set.
 `forEach(callback: (element: T) => void)` - Executes a callback function for each element in the set.